paulflagel/raytracing/README.md

 make clean
 ```

-### Troubleshooting
+## Troubleshooting
-- If the compiler `g++-11` isn't suppported on your machine, change it in the makefile.
+- If the compiler `g++-11` isn't suppported on your machine, change it in the makefile .
 - Depending on your machine's specs, the number of threads used for parallelization may vary (8 here).
-I had to hardcode it in `src/RandomHelper/RandomHelper.c++` to create a thread-safe helper function.
+I had to hardcode it in `src/RandomHelper/RandomHelper.cpp` to create a thread-safe helper function.
 You can also change it.

-Else, open an issue.
+Else, open an issue !